CopernicaMarketingSoftware/AMQP-CPP/README.md

 implement that method.
 But what about data in the other direction?
 How does the library receive data back from RabbitMQ?

-As we've explained above, the AMQP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
+As we've explained above, the AMQP-CPP library does not do any IO by itself and it is therefore of course also not possible for the library to receive data from a socket.
 It is again up to you to do this.
-If, for example, you notice in your event loop that the socket that is connected with the RabbitMQ server becomes readable, you should read out that data (for example by using the recv() system call), and pass the received bytes to the AMQP library.
+If, for example, you notice in your event loop that the socket that is connected with the RabbitMQ server becomes readable, you should read out that data (for example by using the recv() system call), and pass the received bytes to the AMQP-CPP library.
 This is done by calling the parse() method in the Connection object.

 The Connection::parse() method gets two parameters, a pointer to a buffer of